 But if it's time for the death of comedy, nobody's bothered to tell NBC.
 And nobody should.
 If nothing else, America's ability to mollify bad news with a dose of humor, to be charmingly self-critical and relentlessly charismatic, is practically one of this country's constitutional rights.
 It's certainly the basis for SNL and "Weekend Update" -- one of the hallmarks of the show is how well the humor stands the withering of relevance -- and Jimmy Fallon seems perfectly suited for the job.

 At 27, he's as old as Saturday Night Live, and if there ever was such a thing as his element, he's found it.
 "My first week here, I got a comedy headache," the Brooklyn-born comic says, dressed in faded blue jeans, black sneakers, and a white T-shirt.
 He's trying to upgrade to suits.
 The transition's slow in coming.
 "We were out drinking and there were so many bits going on that my head just throbbed, like, 'Wow, I don't want to go home, but I'm getting a headache.'
 There was so much comedy going on that my brain just hurt me.
-My brain was swelling.""Did you have a comedy hangover?" asks Grandy.
+My brain was swelling."

 "I had a comedy hangover," affirms Fallon.